 - Alfred State, a small college in upstate New York, offers construction-related degrees, including construction management, construction supervision, masonry, welding, and electrical construction.

-- Construction Management and Architecture majors, among others, can be selected to participate in Region 1 of the nationwide Associated Schools of Construction contest every year, which helps them build professional skills and make connections.
+- Construction Management and Architecture majors participate in Region 1 of the nationwide Associated Schools of Construction contest every year to build professional skills and make connections.

 - The school tries to promote construction to high school students who may not have considered it—or understood how well paying it can be—through college fairs and the ASC contest.